Gone are the days when customers would have to spend hours looking for flights or hotels for their next trip.

 Solutions that make travelling a seamless experience are possible with Artificial Intelligence (AI).
 Currently, many exist, with more in development.
 It bears enormous implications on changes to the way the travel industry operates, saving your customers time and money on mundane tasks.

 The question is how you too can adapt to these changes and use AI to the competitive advantage for your business.

 The importance of AI

-It’s not only the travel industry which benefits from AI which is being introduced more and more widely in everyday life.
+It’s not only the travel industry which benefits from this technology, as there are many examples of how do we use AI in everyday life.
 Chatbots, data analysis, facial, image, and speech recognition – these are just a few examples of AI implementations.

 What’s more, artificial intelligence is more than just another buzzword in the tech world.
 AI implementations have already become a part of the business landscape: